willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 ## Dynamic Variant vs Static Data Types

 When a program creates a variable, it needs to know how many bytes each variable is.
-After all, if variables are sitting next to each other in memory, then the computer needs to know where to write the new values.
-The location at which to write the next variable's data depends on how much space the preceding variable takes up.
+When declaring variables, the program writes their values into memory sequentially, beside one another.
+However, how it does so is determined by data types.

+Data types have a *byte size* which can affect the byte offset between variables.

+Data types tell the computer *how* to write their data to memory.

+### GDScript

-GDScript is dynamic.
+Now, GDScript is dynamic.
+How does it achieve this?
 It is built on Godot's Variant.
 Variant can store a subset of data types.
 The largest of these is 16 bytes.
 It combines these 16 bytes with a 4-byte enum to keep track of a data type.
 With these combined 20 bytes, it has some tricks available to it:

-- It assumes that every piece of data is at most 20 bytes.
-Therefore, just give every piece of data 20 bytes.
+- It stores a *size* of 20 bytes for everything, even if the data needs less than that.
 No need to calculate sizes at compile time.
-- Freely change data types at a whim.
+- It freely *interprets* data types on a whim based on the enum value.
     - `int(5)` to `bool(1)`?
         1. 4-byte `TYPE_INT` -> `TYPE_BOOL`.
         2. 16-byte 0x0000000000000005 -> 16-byte 0x0000000000000001.

+> See [@GlobalScope docs](https://docs.godotengine.org/en/latest/classes/class_@globalscope.html) for the `Variant.Type` enum to see all available types.

+### C++ Data Types

-C++ is a statically typed language.
-Because it is compiled ahead of execution, it must know the exact structure of everything ahead of time.
+C++ is a natively-compiled, statically-typed language.
+Because it is compiled ahead of execution for a native target, it must know the exact structure of everything ahead of time.
 How?

 C++ only comprehends numbers but applies them in many ways...

 C++ qualifies numbers:

-- sizes (bits): 0, 1, 8, 16, 32, 64, 80
-- byte types:
-    - `signed` (default) | `unsigned`
-    - `short` (n >= 16 bits) | `long` (n >= 32 bits)
-    - (default mutability) | `const` (immutable) | `mutable` (forced mutability)
-- is it a reference to an existing number? (`&`)
-- is it a memory address? (`*`)

-C++ interprets numbers:

-> Note: size with '?' means it is compiler dependent.

-- void:
-    - Keyword: `void`
-    - Sizes: 0
-    - Represents "I don't know what this is" or "nothing".
-    - Cannot create any concrete "void" type.
-- boolean:
-    - Keyword: `bool`
-    - Sizes: < 8?.
-    - Represents 0 or 1.
-- character:
-    - Keyword: `short char`, `char`, `long char`
-    - Sizes: 8, 16, 32
-    - Represents a code for display instructions.
-    - Uses bits to directly count numbers, more or less.
-- integer:
-    - Keyword: `short int`, `int`, `long int` (32/64?), `long long int`
-    - Sizes: 16, 32, 64
-    - Represents a number.
-    - Uses bits to directly count numbers, more or less.
-    - Defaults to signed.
-    - Example: `int`, `short`, `long`, `long long`
-- floating-point:
-    - Keywords: `float`, `double`
-    - Sizes: 32, 64
-    - Represents approximations of partial numbers.
-    - Uses a bit for sign, some bits for value, and some bits for location on number line.
-    - Limited bits available for number representation.
-Inherently imprecise.
-- references:
-    - Similar to a hard link (will explore more later)
-- memory addresses:
-    - Similar to a soft link (will explore more later)

-Data types are mutable by default.
-Adding `const` makes a data type immutable.
-`const` classes and structs can whitelist members to remain mutable using the `mutable` qualifier.

-A function is a memory address marking the starting point of executable instructions.
-It is therefore a *number*.
+- sizes (usually 8, 16, 32, 64)
+- signage
+- byte size qualifiers (`short`, `long`)
+- mutability (default true, `const` false)
+- reference to existing number (`&`)?
+- memory address (`*`)?

+C++ interprets numbers (a "data type"):

+> Note: Byte sizes are not final!
+Can be adjusted with size qualifiers and may be compiler dependent.

+> C++ believes that *every* type can be boolean (is it zero?).
+There are many values of 0x0000 which can be expressed as different data types.
+See the 'False' sections below.

+- void: `void` (0 bytes)
+    - Nothing/Unknown.
+- boolean: `bool` (1 byte)
+    - Truth-ness.
+    - True: `true`
+    - False: `false`
+- integer: `int` (4 bytes)
+    - Positive or negative whole numbers.
+    - True: `1000`, `-3`
+    - False: `0`
+- character: `char` (1 byte)
+    - Letters to be displayed **or** *small* positive or negative whole numbers.
+    - True: `'a'`, `'\n'`
+    - False: `'\0'` ("null terminator")
+- floating-point: `float` (4 bytes)
+    - Imprecise representations of fractions and decimals.
+Leave a margin of error in comparisons for consistency.
+    - True: `3.14`, `-0.0000001`
+    - False: `0.0`
+- pointer: `*` (4 bytes x32 | 8 bytes x64)
+    - Stores a memory address to a specific type
+    - True: `504891358`
+    - False: `NULL` or, after C++11, `nullptr`

+> See the [C++ reference](https://en.cppreference.com/w/cpp/language/types) for a more detailed breakdown type representations.

+Computers consider data types with distinct qualifiers to be *completely different data types*.

+A function marks the starting memory location of executable instructions.
+It has a *number*.

 A class or struct is a named, sequential list of varying types of numbers.

-Inheritance is a named, sequential list of classes.
+Inheritance is more or less a named, sequential list of classes.

+> C++ supports *multiple inheritance*.
+This can lead to inheriting duplicate classes.
+See the [Diamond Problem](https://www.geeksforgeeks.org/multiple-inheritance-in-c/) for more information.

+### C++ Example

 ```cpp
 struct VerifiablePoint {